-Also known as adhesive capsulitis.
+Frozen shoulder is a common condition where your shoulder becomes restricted and painful to move.
+It is also known as adhesive capsulitis.
 It is an inflammatory condition of the ball and socket joint where the capsule tightens and greatly restricts shoulder range of movement.

-How does Frozen Shoulder occur?
+How Does Frozen Shoulder Occur?

 Unfortunately treatments for frozen shoulder are limited.
 Physiotherapy aims to minimise pain as well as maintain as much range of motion, strength and function as possible.
 During the “thawing phase” physiotherapy becomes more important as range of motion and strength needs to be restored.
+Treatments can include:

 Specific exercises: Specific stretching to maintain and improve range of movement of the shoulder joint.
 A progressive strengthening program of muscles surrounding the shoulder and shoulder blade to correct abnormal movement patterns and stop secondary injuries to the tendons.